PayRequest/payrequest.github.io/_posts/2021-5-14-Payment-Links-The-Ultimate-Guide.md

 ![Example of a payment link](https://cdn-images-1.medium.com/max/800/1*OL6EcqaEVtV8sgHXlOI7hg.png "Example of a payment link")

 A payment link starts always with a website URL like paypal.me or payrequest.me or a sub-domain like pay.adyen.com, after the URL you sometimes see a unique code or your company name and an amount.

+### Send or Share your Payment Link
+After you have created a payment link, you must of course share it or place it somewhere, you can send a payment link via E-mail, SMS, WhatsApp, or post it on your website or social media, you can also create a QR Code that you links to your payment link.

+<b> Send Payment Links via E-mail </b>
+Many payment platforms like PayRequest, send the payment directly to your customer, but of course, you can also copy the payment link and send it to your customer via Gmail or outlook.

+<b> Send Payment Links via SMS </b>
+If you have the phone number of your customer, you can also send the payment link via SMS, PayRequest can also do this for you.

+<b> Send Payment Links via WhatsApp </b>
+Payment links are increasingly sent that include messaging services like WhatsApp, Telegram, and iMessage, benefiting the many users already using messaging services.

+Share your Payment Links on your Website
+Do you have a website or blog? then simply place a payment link on your website, visitors can simply click on the link and pay.

+Share your Payment Links via QR Codes
+In China you can pay everywhere with QR Codes, more and more payment requests worldwide are made via a QR Code, the biggest advantage is that you can share them offline.

+## Use Cases for Payment Links
+Payment Links are useful for businesses large and small that want to request payment requests quickly and easily, often no technical knowledge is required to offer payment links.

+<b> Payment Links for Charity </b>
+Charities can easily receive donations via payment links, there is the possibility that visitors enter an amount themselves, and can choose how much to donate.
+Payment Links for Influencers
+Payment links are very useful to offer to a large audience, as they can complete the payment themselves, which saves a lot of time and increases conversion.
+Payment Links for Global Companies
+Payment Links can be multilingual and multicurrency, allowing you to accept payments in any country and continent.
+Payment Links for Businesses without a website
+With your own payment link and payment page, you do not need an own website, to start accepting payments from your customers, just send them to your payment link.

+## Offer payment links for your customers today
+PayRequest is the expert in payment links, we can help to integrate payment links into your payment processes, thanks to our extensive dashboard you can offer payment links with your own corporate identity.

+More info about Payment Links: https://payrequest.io/payment-links